-This category includes pollen, pet dander, mold spores, bacteria, viruses and dust mites – living or formerly living household pollutants that irritate your skin or respiratory system.
+This category includes pollen, pet dander, mold spores, bacteria, viruses, and dust mites – living or formerly living household pollutants that irritate your skin or respiratory system.
 Everyone is exposed to some level of these contaminants on a daily basis, but high levels of exposure or acute sensitivity cause some people to suffer negative health effects from biological contaminants.
 The most common reactions are allergic responses including flu-like symptoms and asthma attacks.
 These pollutants can also cause diseases or result in toxic reactions that damage bodily organs and tissues.

 To reduce the concentration of biological household pollutants, take steps that include controlling moisture, maintaining appliances that generate or come in contact with water, dusting and vacuuming often, and dealing with water damage swiftly and properly.

 Another dangerous gas commonly found inside is carbon monoxide.
 It’s produced as a result of incomplete combustion, meaning you’re at risk of exposure if you have gas- or oil-fired appliances, a wood-burning stove, or other combustion appliances in your home.
 At low exposure, carbon monoxide causes fatigue and flu-like symptoms in healthy people plus chest pain in those with heart conditions.
-At moderate-to-high concentrations, carbon monoxide becomes very dangerous, causing vision impairment, reduced brain function, angina and even death.
+At moderate-to-high concentrations, carbon monoxide becomes very dangerous, causing vision impairment, reduced brain function, angina, and even death.

 To reduce indoor levels of carbon monoxide, have combustion appliances serviced often to ensure correct venting and safe operation.
-Never use unvented appliance or charcoal grills indoors, and don’t let your car idle in the garage.
+Never use unvented appliances or charcoal grills indoors, and don’t let your car idle in the garage.